fossasia/gci14.fossasia.org/README.md

 This year FOSSASIA is one of mentoring organizations during Google Code-In.

 ---
+## GCI Students guide

+There's number of tasks with a wide variety outthere.
+Feel free to claim and work on!

+**Remember** : It is important that you do many tasks.
+But doing most tasks is not enough to be a winner.
+Out of the top ten students the finalists are picked on the quality of work.
+So in addition to finishing tasks quickly pay attention to submit the best work you can.
+Help each others out.
+Engage in conversations.
+Make friends!.
+Enjoy!!

+## Adding images

 FOSSASIA invites all students to work on tasks mentored by itself.
 If you're the student you can add your name and photo to http://fossasia.github.io/ by uploading image and editing index.html file.
 There you can see guidelines: http://www.google-melange.com/gci/task/view/google/gci2014/4526650616184832 .
 Below there's simple instruction: